asadprodhan/How_to_set_up_WSL/README.md

 For example:

-You can install the widely used Linux utility, dos2unix, by running the following command in your
+You can install the widely used Linux utility, dos2unix, by running the following command in your terminal (Fig. 4)

 ```
 sudo apt-get install dos2unix